 - 1 tsp ground cumin

-- When the meat is crumbled and no longer pink, add the water and simmer for 15-20 minutes.
+- Continue to crumble the meat.
+When the chorizo is in crumbles, add the water and simmer on low for 15-20 minutes.